opentechschool-zurich/opentechschool-zurich-2018.github.io/index.md

-# OpenTechSchool Zurich
+# OpenTechSchool in Zürich

+OpenTechSchool is a community initiative offering free programming workshops and meetups to technology enthusiasts of all genders, backgrounds, and experience levels.
+OTS’ main goal is to create a friendly learning environment where no one feels shy about asking any question.
+Everyone is invited to participate, whether as a coach or a learner, and get in contact to organize new OTS events.

+## The Co-Learning groups

-Each Tuesday, the OpenTechSchool Co-Learning group meets in the Liip Arena (and sometimes at other places...)
-We our first steps in programming or improve our coding skills.
+Each Tuesday, the OpenTechSchool Co-Learning group meets in the Liip Arena (and sometimes at other places...).
+We make our first steps in programming or improve our coding skills.

 Currently we have three groups: